Lem1as/College-labs/README.md

-This project made for educational purpose only.
+This project is made for educational purpose only.